jbn/COVID-19/README.md

 - [Ellie Murray, Ph.D.'s COVID-19 List](https://twitter.com/i/lists/1220869298631200769): A list of experts working on or tracking the coronavirus outbreak.
 - [Jeff Jarvis' COVID-19 List](https://twitter.com/i/lists/1237834151694303234): Experts on the disease and its spread and reporters covering it.

+## Hardware

+- [Project OpenAir](https://www.projectopenair.org/): Open source ventilators in order to have a fast and easy solution to be reproduced and assembled locally worldwide.

 ## Donate Compute Time

 ### Folding At Home